MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 ![Image of Teams panels home screen with options to 'Check out' or 'Extend room reservation'.](media/overview-teams-panels/image3.png)

 Keep employees informed of what's happening inside the room without interruption.
-Teams panels show you whether the room is full, if it's occupied, and which room equipment is available.
+Teams panels show you whether the room is currently being used and which room equipment is available.
 It can even alert the people inside the room that someone is waiting for the room.

 ![Image of Teams panels home screen with a banner 'Room is at capacity'.](media/overview-teams-panels/resereved---capacity-banner.png)

-Empower your employees to use company apps anywhere by deploying [line of business apps](/microsoftteams/app-support-on-teams-panels) to Teams panels.
-This ensures that employees can use them throughout the office.
+You can empower your employees to use organizational apps anywhere by deploying [line of business apps](/microsoftteams/app-support-on-teams-panels) to Teams panels.
+Using organizational apps lets  users have a consistent app experience so they can follow them no matter where they sign in.

 ## Frequently ask questions about Teams panel